awalterschulze/grpcdemo/Readme.md

 # GRPC Demo

 A GRPC Demo using the Go and Python examples, but running them in dockers.
+This also includes a demo with grpc-gateway in the gateway folder.

+The slides for the presentation can be found [here](https://slides.com/walterschulze/grpc-api)

 ## Cross language Demo